mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

   - Example: `<send-binary/on>` tells the arduino to send messages in binary format instead of the default text format.

+- `<stream-force/[on|off]>`
+  - Tells the arduino to turn on or off the streaming of the force sensor readings.
+Turning it on means that every time a new force sensor reading is available, it will be sent from the arduino as `<force/{force-sensor-reading}>` messages.
+  - Example: `<stream-force/on>` will turn on streaming of force sensor readings to the host from the Arduino as `<force/{force-sensor-reading}>` messages.

 ### Supported text messages from the arduino